Nine young people filed a lawsuit against the German Federal Climate Protection Act and for their right to a humane future.

 3. What is the aim of the lawsuit?close

-In addition, the legislator must be instructed that the further emission reductions may not be sold in other European countries, as the Federal Climate Law currently allows.
+In addition, the legislator must be instructed that the further emission reductions may not be sold in other European countries, as the Federal Climate Protection Act currently allows.
 Only if all the reduction achievements of the law are achieved domestically, there is a chance that a sufficiently fast reduction path, also in the EU, will be started.
 This is because the German law only implements the European climate target for 2030, namely a 40% reduction in greenhouse gas emissions relative to 1990.
 This target is objectively unsuitable and illegal from an EU and human rights perspective.

 In a constitutional complaint, so-called cassation claims can be asserted (annulment), but applications for a declaratory judgment can also be made, in particular on the incompatibility of certain provisions with the Basic Law.
-This constitutional complaint combines both with regard to the Federal Climate Law, and also contains a motion for a declaratory judgement to the effect that the legislature is obliged to enact measures and laws as quickly as possible to implement the necessary reduction paths towards greenhouse gas neutrality.
+This constitutional complaint combines both with regard to the Federal Climate Protection Act, and also contains a motion for a declaratory judgement to the effect that the legislature is obliged to enact measures and laws as quickly as possible to implement the necessary reduction paths towards greenhouse gas neutrality.

 4. What is the state of the proceedings?close